shubhamsalunkhe16/react-notes/README.md

 ### How do you decide between using React state, context, and external state managers?

-- depends on your application's complexity.
+depends on your application's complexity.

-- Use React state for local component state
+- Use React `state for local component state`
-- context for global state shared across multiple components
+- `context for global state` shared across multiple components
-- external managers like Redux or MobX for complex state management requiring advanced features.
+- external managers like `Redux or Zustand for complex state` management requiring advanced features.

 ---